 The good news is that establishing a duty is the easy part.
 All truck drivers and their employers owe a duty to you to operate their vehicles safely and supervise their employees in accordance with state, local, and national regulations.

-Showing that a truck driver or trucking company has breached their duty is the more difficult task.
+Showing that a truck driver or trucking company has breached their duty is somewhat difficult.
 This breach can occur from failing to adhere to rules and regulations.
 For example, an injured individual may be able to show a truck driver breached a duty by speeding, driving while distracted, driving while under the influence, or by not exercising proper discretion when driving in difficult weather conditions.
 A trucking company may breach a duty when they order a truck driver to haul too much weight, fail to do proper safety inspections on their trucks, fail to do proper background checks on their drivers, or even fail to make sure that their employees are getting enough rest before driving.

 However, sometimes even when an injured party can show that there has been negligence on the part of the truck driver or trucking company, the blame can be partly attributed to the injured party.
 If you are found to be partially at fault for your truck accident, this may affect your ability to seek compensation.
 This is known as comparative fault.
 In a nutshell, comparative fault is a law that allows the blame, and ultimately financial liability, in an accident to be split amongst the plaintiff and defendant when both of these parties contributed to the accident.
 Each state handles comparative fault differently, but usually the amount you can seek is reduced by the percentage you are to blame.
 For example, if you are awarded $1,000 for your injuries, but you are 20% to blame, you will ultimately only walk away with $800.

 COMMON TRUCK ACCIDENT INJURIES SEEN BY PHOENIX TRUCK ACCIDENT LAWYERS

 With any type of accident, injuries vary.
 Although truck accidents can be more catastrophic than a typical motor vehicle accident, truck accidents can yield both mild and severe consequences.
 This all depends on the circumstances of the accident including things such as speed, location, and simple safety measures, like whether or not you were wearing a seat belt.
 Some of the common injuries that may occur after a truck accident include: